"...the Office of the Secretary serves to coordinate and promote positive and progressive working relationships between labor and industry..."

 To apply, applicants should:

-I. Review the student internship descriptions listed above, and if interested, complete an application by applying for a “Co-Op/Intern” Position (56033BR) on the Kentucky Personnel Cabinet's website:
+Review the student internship description listed above, and if interested, complete an application by applying for a “Co-Op/Intern” position on the